0xste/0xste.github.io/_posts/2024-10-17-observability-primer-pt1-openmetrics.md

 ### Cardinality

-Remember that every unique combination of key-value label pairs represents a new active time series, which can dramatically increase the amount of data stored.
+One of the main care points is that every unique combination of key-value label pairs represents a new active time series, which can dramatically impact performance over a number of dimensions, namely: storage, query performance and collection delay.

-Cardinality is how many unique values of something there are.
-So for example a label containing HTTP methods would have a cardinality of 2 if you had only GET and POST in your application.
+Cardinality is a measure of how many distinct occurances of the "fingerprint" of you rmetric.
+So for example a label containing HTTP methods would have a cardinality of 2 if you had only GET and POST in your application, which is usually fine given there's a finite set of available HTTP methods.
+A http path is a good example of bad metric cardinality in most instances, and is not something you'd generally use as a label, instead, you'd favor something like an OpenAPI OperationID to identify the route as opposed to the full path, again, reducing the set of possible values.

 ![cardinality](assets/img/prometheus/cardinality.png)